 Sweet, savory and succulent slow cooked pulled pork, topped with homemade coleslaw on a sesame and poppy seed bun.

-My pulled pork sandwich recipe is very, very homemade.
 The spice rub, the BBQ sauce, and the slaw dressing are all from scratch.
 But they are very, very simple.
 And very worth it.

 Pulled Pork Sandwiches